 It was Swope’s wish to be buried in Swope Park.
 Swope’s remains were buried under a stone slab at the center of the terrace that makes up the Swope Memorial.
 A brass depiction of his face is affixed to a wall inside the mausoleum.
 The memorial is reminiscent of a Greek temple with granite columns.
 Two sculpted lions sit on either side of the memorial.
 Located at one of the highest points in Swope Park, it is clearly visible from the entrance.

-WHERE TO GET LUNCH: There are several restaurants inside the Kansas City Zoo, such as Rafiki Restaurant, in the Africa section, and Bluey’s Grill, in the Australia section.
+WHERE TO DINE: There are several restaurants inside the Kansas City Zoo, such as Rafiki Restaurant in the Africa section and Bluey’s Grill in the Australia section.

 WHAT’S NEARBY: The trendy Brookside neighborhood is minutes away and The Nelson-Atkins Museum of Art is a 10-minute drive north.

-The annual Ethnic Enrichment Festival is held in August in celebration of Kansas City's rich cultural tapestry, bringing together diverse groups of people and unique customs from all over the world for a weekend extravaganza that includes food, dancing and music.
+ANNUAL SPECIAL EVENTS: The annual Ethnic Enrichment Festival is held the third weekend in August in celebration of Kansas City's rich cultural tapestry, bringing together diverse groups of people and unique customs from all over the world for a weekend extravaganza that includes food, dancing and music.

-DID YOU KNOW: Swope Park is home to two tennis courts, three playgrounds, 10 shelter houses, six baseball diamonds, three cricket fields and four soccer fields.
+DID YOU KNOW: Swope Park is home to two tennis courts, four playgrounds, eight shelter houses, six baseball diamonds and nine soccer fields.

 DON’T FORGET: Get plenty of exercise on the two-mile Fox Hollow exercise trail.
-Or, bring your bike and challenge yourself to either the 1.37-mile standard bike trail or the 3.35 miles of mountain bike trails.
-For group exercise, check out the disc golf course.
+Or, bring your bike and challenge yourself to either the five miles of on-street bikeways or the 20 miles of mountain bike trails.
+For group exercise, check out the Footgolf course at HOA Golf Course.

 PARKING: Park parking is free, except for the lot at Starlight Theatre on performance nights.

-PUBLIC RELATIONS CONTACT: Heidi Downer, director of marketing, Kansas City Parks and Recreation.
-816-513-7527 or email@example.com.
+PUBLIC RELATIONS CONTACT: Heidi Markle, director of marketing, Kansas City Parks and Recreation, 816-513-7527 or email@example.com